 Procedure for Procuring Tangible Capital Assets

-1. Purchasing of Tangible Capital Assets must occur in accordance with the University’s Purchasing Policy and related procedures, in particular the Procedure for Using Purchase Order and the Procedure for Using Public Tender.
+1. Purchasing of Tangible Capital Assets must occur in accordance with the University’s Purchasing policy and related procedures, in particular the Procedure for Using Purchase Order and the Procedure for Open Call for Bids.
 The following applies in addition to those procedures.
 Direct pay or procurement card may not be used for the purchase of a Tangible Capital Asset.
 POs capture the data required by the Tangible Capital Asset module of the University’s Financial Management system.

 3. Upon receipt of goods, the Asset Administrator must ensure the Tangible Capital Asset Addition Form is completed in full, including a complete description, serial number, model number, color, location, etc. It is important, for future reference and identification, to include as much information as possible on this form.
 A copy should be retained by the Unit and the original forwarded to FAS to be entered into the University’s Financial Management System to subsequently appear on the Tangible Capital Asset Property Report for the Unit.

 4. Upon receipt of the Tangible Capital Asset Addition Form, FAS assigns a Permanent Tag number, documents and forwards it to the Unit.
 Once the Asset Administrator receives a Permanent Tag, it must be placed in a visible location on the Tangible Capital Asset.

 5. If a new Tangible Capital Asset has been acquired and FAS did not receive a Tangible Capital Asset Addition Form, personnel in Financial Reporting and Analysis section will request the Unit forward the form.